The 2022 F4R™ Facilitator Training and Research Conference will take place July 25-29 in Flagstaff, Arizona.

 Local Government Sustainability and Planning: F4R™ provides foundational data for a city’s freight infrastructure, self-sufficiency, local food, and scope I, II, and III environmental footprints to inform data-driven policy.

-Format – To Be Determined
+Format – In-Person

 CSTL event cancellation and refund policy: